 How those vitamins and minerals are obtained is important.
 Making sure the ingredients used are safe, pure, and easily absorbable is key.

-Our Growing Puppy supplement ticks all these boxes by including three major ingredients that contain all these building blocks while also being uniquely suited to support your puppy’s growth and development.
+There are three major ingredients that contain all these building blocks while also being uniquely suited to support your puppy’s growth and development.

 Green Lipped Mussel